Menu

 • CME credit for non DPS Members: $40

 Registration: Registration is required.
-The deadline to register is May 7, 2024 by 12:00 PM (MST).
-Cancellation is policy below.
+The deadline to register is April 1, 2025 by 12:00 PM (MDT).
+Cancellation policy is listed below.

 ________________________________________________________